szpajder/dumpvdl2/README.md

 If you want Mirics only, you may disable RTLSDR support:

         make WITH_MIRISDR=1 WITH_RTLSDR=0

+If you want SDRPLAY RSP1/2 only, you may disable RTLSDR support:

+        make WITH_SDRPLAY=1 WITH_RTLSDR=0

 **Note:** every time you decide to recompile with different `WITH_*` or `USE_*` options, clean the old build first using `make clean`.